 - Reliability...a woman of her word.

-Dr. Pat Ennis, previous chair of the HE-FCS Department, has co-authored a new book to be released, by Crossway, in March 2013.
+Dr. Pat Ennis, previous chair of the HE-FCS Department, has co-authored a new book that was released, by Crossway, in March 2013.
 The Christian Homemaker’s Handbook is a one-stop reference tool offering advice on meal planning, interior decorating, biblical womanhood, budgeting, and more.
 Mrs. Mackey, Mrs. Hotton, Mrs. Taylor, and Mrs. Toqe, current HE-FCS faculty members, each contributed one or more chapters to the Homemaker’s Handbook in their areas of expertise.